vjai-community/meetup/20191215_VJAI_MLMeetup_#19.md

 ---
 Title: BERT as an application of Transformer and understanding the secret of BERT
-- Speaker: Phạm Quang Khang - BCG
+- Speaker: Phạm Quang Khang
-- Abstract: Secret
-- References: N/A